 In most research designs, it is not possible to assess test-retest reliability because participants are tested at only one time.
 For a new measure, you might design a study specifically to assess its test-retest reliability by testing the same set of participants at two separate times.
 In other cases, a study designed to answer a different question still allows for the assessment of test-retest reliability.
 For example, a psychology instructor might measure his students' attitude toward critical thinking using the same measure at the beginning and end of the semester to see if there is any change.
 Even if there is no change, he could still look at the correlation between students' scores at the two times to assess the measure's test-retest reliability.
-It is also customary to assess internal consistency for any multiple-item measure-usually by looking at a split-half correlation or Cronbach's $\alpha$ .
+It is also customary to assess internal consistency for any multiple-item measure-usually by looking at a split-half correlation or Cronbach's α .

-Criterion validity can be assessed in various ways.
+Convergent and discriminant validity can be assessed in various ways.
 For example, if your study included more than one measure of the same construct or measures of conceptually distinct constructs, then you should look at the correlations among these measures to be sure that they fit your expectations.
 Note also that a successful experimental manipulation also provides evidence of criterion validity.
-Recall that MacDonald and Martineau manipulated participant's moods by having them think either positive or negative thoughts, and after the manipulation, their mood measure showed a distinct difference between the two groups.
+Recall that MacDonald and Martineau manipulated participant's moods by having them think either positive or negative thoughts, and after the manipulation their mood measure showed a distinct difference between the two groups.
 This simultaneously provided evidence that their mood manipulation worked and that their mood measure was valid.

 But what if your newly collected data cast doubt on the reliability or validity of your measure?
 The short answer is that you have to ask why.
+It could be that there is something wrong with your measure or how you administered it.
 It could be that there is something wrong with your conceptual definition.
 It could be that your experimental manipulation failed.
 For example, if a mood measure showed no difference between people whom you instructed to think positive versus negative thoughts, maybe it is because the participants did not actually think the thoughts they were supposed to or that the thoughts did not actually affect their moods.
 In short, it is "back to the drawing board" to revise the measure, revise the conceptual definition, or try a new manipulation.